DataDog/Dash-2020-UX-workshop-2-scenarios/move-fast/3-advanced-e2e.md

 ![](assets/synthetics-elm-var-2.png)

 A few explanations on the different variables:
-- Pattern: create random values, that are helpful to randomly fill fields and forms and then check their value afterwards.
+- Pattern: create random values, that are helpful to randomly fill fields and forms, e.g. a timestamp.
 - Element: create a value from the content of an element.
 We won't use that as we need only a part of the content.
-- Global variable:
+- Global variable: create a local variable from a global variable, that is a variable available to all tests.
+It can contain credentials, URL, and so on.
-- Email:
+- Email: create an email address that can receive mail.
+It's very useful for confirmation links, notifications, and so on.

 We want to extract the value from a specific element — the discount insert — so let's select this element, like in the previous steps.
 ![](assets/synthetics-elm-var-3.png)